National Cannabis Policy Summit

 Cannabis Policy & Advocacy.

-Save the date and join us on Wednesday, April 17th, 2024 at the Martin Luther King Jr. Memorial Library for the 2024 National Cannabis Policy Summit.
+Thank you to everyone who joined us Wednesday, April 17th, 2024 at the Martin Luther King Jr. Memorial Library for the 2024 National Cannabis Policy Summit.

-Hundreds of advocates, patients and business owners will gather to hear lead sponsors of frontline legislation lay out their visions for working to accomplish cannabis policy reform and to celebrate the presentation of the 2024 Changemaker Awards.
+Hundreds of advocates, patients and business owners gathered to hear lead sponsors of frontline legislation lay out their visions for working to accomplish cannabis policy reform.

-Keep scrolling to see the 2024 agenda and speakers, and visit our YouTube page using the link below to view last year’s full panel videos from the NCPS Congressional Forum.
+Keep scrolling to see the 2024 agenda and speakers, and visit our YouTube page to see the full panel videos from NCPS.

 Conversations on cannabis policy.